OCR - Optical Character Recognition

 Use the OCR cloud APIs or deploy on-premises

 The cloud APIs are the preferred option for most customers because of their ease of integration and fast productivity out of the box.
-Azure and the Computer Vision service handle scale, performance, data security, and compliance needs while you focus on meeting your customers' needs.
+Azure and the Azure AI Vision service handle scale, performance, data security, and compliance needs while you focus on meeting your customers' needs.

-For on-premises deployment, the Read Docker container enables you to deploy the Computer Vision v3.2 generally available OCR capabilities in your own local environment.
+For on-premises deployment, the Read Docker container enables you to deploy the Azure AI Vision v3.2 generally available OCR capabilities in your own local environment.
 Containers are great for specific security and data governance requirements.

 OCR data privacy and security

-As with all of the Cognitive Services, developers using the Computer Vision service should be aware of Microsoft's policies on customer data.
-See the Cognitive Services page on the Microsoft Trust Center to learn more.
+As with all of the Azure AI services, developers using the Azure AI Vision service should be aware of Microsoft's policies on customer data.
+See the Azure AI services page on the Microsoft Trust Center to learn more.

-- OCR for general (non-document) images: try the Computer Vision 4.0 preview Image Analysis REST API quickstart.
+- OCR for general (non-document) images: try the Azure AI Vision 4.0 preview Image Analysis REST API quickstart.

-- OCR for PDF, Office and HTML documents and document images: start with Form Recognizer Read.
+- OCR for PDF, Office and HTML documents and document images: start with Document Intelligence Read.

 - Looking for the previous GA version?
-Refer to the Computer Vision 3.2 GA SDK or REST API quickstarts.
+Refer to the Azure AI Vision 3.2 GA SDK or REST API quickstarts.